National Federation of the Blind of Oregon

 - ResidencyMust be attending an institution of higher learning within the state of Oregon

-- Course of StudyMust be pursuing or planning to pursue a full-time postsecondary course of study in a degree program at an Oregon state institution in the current scholarship year, pursuing or planning to pursue a full-time, postsecondary course of study in a degree program at an Oregon State institution in the current scholastic year, except that one scholarship may be given to a person employed full-time while attending school part-time.
+- Course of StudyMust be pursuing or planning to pursue a full-time, postsecondary course of study in a degree program at an Oregon State institution in the current scholastic year.
+One scholarship may be given to a person employed full-time while attending school part-time.

 - Show More

-- Transcripts Transcript from the institution the applicant is attending and transcripts from all other postsecondary institutions attended.
+- TransscriptsProvide the most recent ranscript from the institution the applicant is attending and transcripts from all other postsecondary institutions attended.
 If the applicant has attended less than one year of higher education, provide high school transcript.
 (Note: Some schools prefer to send transcripts directly to scholarship programs.
 We accept transcripts in print or via e-mail from institutions.)